ryansheehy0/Cheat_Sheets/javascript.md

 - `set.add(value)`, `set.delete(value)`, `set.has(value)`, `set.size`, `set.clear()`

 ## Variables
-var - Can be used through your whole program
+`var` - Can be used through your whole function or program if declared outside a function.

-    - Can be declared below their use.
-This is called hoisting and is unique to JS.
+`let` - Only used within the scope of where you declared it

-let - Only used within the scope of where you declared it
+`const` - Variable that can never change.
+Block-scope

-const - Variable that can never change
+    - You can still do array functions like `.pop` or `.push`

 - A refresh in the browser clears all variables.
 - camelCase is most commonly used